Matt Blumenthal is State Representative for the 147th District, serving Stamford.

-In these roles, Matt has been a leader fighting for gun violence prevention, increasing fairness and transparency in our justice system, strengthening our democracy, women’s and worker’s rights, and making Connecticut a place where businesses can thrive.
+In these roles, Matt has been a leader fighting for gun-violence prevention, increasing fairness and transparency in our justice system, strengthening our democracy, women’s and worker’s rights, and making Connecticut a place where businesses can thrive.

 A Stamford native, Matt is immersed in the local community.
 He serves on the Board of Directors for the Boys & Girls Club of Stamford and is a member of the Springdale post of the Veterans of Foreign Wars (Post 9617).
-Matt is also a member of the Defense Council of the Truman National Security Project.
+Matt is also member of the Defense Council of the Truman National Security Project.

 Matt received his Juris Doctor degree from Yale Law School.
 He earned his undergraduate degree from Harvard University, graduating with high honors.
+After graduating law school, Matt served as a judicial law clerk for Hon.
+Diane P. Wood, Chief Judge of the U.S. Court of Appeals for the Seventh Circuit.

 Before attending law school, Matt was an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
 He served roughly two and a half years on active duty and deployed to Marjah, Afghanistan as part of Operation Enduring Freedom.